heng-zheng/ai-literacy-course/docs/index.md

 # LIS/ICT 690 — AI Literacy for Information Organizations

-Welcome to the course documentation site for **LIS/ICT 690: AI Literacy for Information Organizations**.
+Welcome to **LIS/ICT 690: AI Literacy for Information Organizations**.

 This site provides lecture notes, key concepts, tool overviews, and policy resources to support your learning throughout the semester.
-All official course activities, submissions, and grades are managed through Canvas.

----

-## How to use this site

-- Use the **navigation menu** to browse weekly topics, core AI concepts, tools, and policy discussions.
-- Use the **search bar** (top right) to quickly find definitions, examples, or references.
-- Content here is designed to complement—not replace—Canvas discussions and assignments.

 ---